Dansti/MusicVisuals/README.md

 # Description of the assignment

+My assignment is a music visualiser that changes how it looks based on the music played with two visualisers that are displayed based on where in the song you are.
+I included rewind and song selection features, as I noticed that hadn't been done that often with one song being emphasied, whereas music visualisers should aim to make any type of music to become beautiful.

 # Instructions

+All you need to do is press space in order to play music and if you want to change songs your pause and press any number from 1-9 and if you want to rewind just press r.
+You have the options displayed in the controls section of the mneu.

 # How it works

+It uses the audio buffer and audio smoothed bands to determine the size and colours of the two visualisers, I included.

 # What I am most proud of in the assignment

+Personally, I am quite proud of how the sun turned out, I had a hard time trying to figure out how to have the audio buffers surround it and figuring out how to have the colours change based on the song.
+Overall, I am proud of the assignment, as I had a real hard time figuring out what to display, I am not a creative person when it comes to art, however I constantly tried new things to show which you can find in the testing java file, which I decided not to include in order to not soil the experience of the two visualisers that I can proudly display.

 # Markdown Tutorial